dhis2/dhis2-docs/src/user/using-the-maps-app.md

     - Click ADD FILTER and select an available data item to add a new filter to the data set.

-      - Select a data dimension from the drop down box.
+      - Select a data dimension from the dropdown box.
 You can reduce the number of dimensions shown by using the search field.
         Click on the name to select a dimension.

-      - When a dimension is selected you get a second drop down with dimension items.
+      - When a dimension is selected you get a second dropdown with dimension items.
 Check the items you want to include in the filter.